celtx/selenium-testing-hcs-grid/README.md

 ## INTRODUCTION

-We have developed a method for running JUnit 5 based tests in a cloud-based execution environment having the desired features of high concurrency, per-test separate execution environments, and minimal disruption to existing test source code.
+We have developed a method for running JUnit 5 tests in a cloud-based execution environment having the desired features of high concurrency, per-test separate execution environments, and minimal disruption to existing test source code.

-To make it easier to refer to, let's call this new test execution method _HCS Grid_, since its main goals are high concurrency, and per-test execution environment separation.
+To make it easier to refer to, let's call this new test execution method _HCS Grid_, since its main goals are high concurrency and per-test execution environment separation.

 ## MOTIVATION